Memory Disorders in Old Age clinical trials at UC Health

 Network-targeted Theta-burst Stimulation for Episodic Memory Improvement in Mild Cognitive Impairment

 The purpose of this study is to see if stimulation of the brain can improve memory.
 The investigators will use a device called transcranial magnetic stimulation that can stimulate and activate a specific part of the brain that is important for memory.
-The study will enroll MCI and normal age matched control subjects with and without genetic risk for AD who will be randomly assigned to receive active or sham brain stimulation.
+The study will enroll MCI subjects who will be randomly assigned to receive active or sham brain stimulation.
 'Blinded' or 'sham-controlled' means that the subject will not know whether the treatment they receive is the active treatment or the non-active stimulation.
 In the 'sham' condition, the stimulator will turn on but will not actually be stimulating the target brain region.